Although this web page is directed at renewing your license, you can use the same process to change your address.

 You can renew your license if it will expire within the next 90 days or any time within the 2 year grace period after your license has expired.

 Past the 2 year grace period you cannot renew your license.
-There are NO exceptions.
+You can retest for the Technician License to restore your license.

 This page is ONLY for individuals of regular (not vanity) licenses wishing to renew their license.